godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 <a id="android-web-support"></a>
 ### Android & Web Support

 As always, inclusiveness is a pillar of Godot.
 With Godot 4, we continue to strive to enable and empower the widest possible pool of game and app developers all over the world.
 Your hardware preferences and even the state of the devices available to you should not constitute a barrier to creating your projects.
-In line with this, we're pleased to announce that Godot 4.0 runs on Android devices and in the web browser, in addition to Windows, MacOS, and Linux.
+In line with this, we're pleased to announce that Godot 4.0 runs on Android devices and in the web browser, in addition to Windows, macOS, and Linux.

 ![Screenshot of a Godot project running on an Android tablet, with mobile controls](/storage/blog/godot-4-0-sets-sail/16-godot-on-android.webp)